In the Purpose of Counseling block, write the reason for the counseling. It can be a single word or a paragraph that fills the entire block.

 Most units don't require this level of rigidity and you can leave out the category of counseling.
 The goal of effective counseling is communication not classification.

-Please see this page of Event-Oriented counseling statements for examples of Purpose of Counseling entries for event-oriented counseling.
+Check the Event-Oriented counseling statements page for examples of Purpose of Counseling entries for event-oriented counseling.

-Please see this page of Performance/Professional counseling statements for examples of Purpose of Counseling entries for Performance/Professional counseling.
+Check the Performance/Professional counseling statements page for examples of Purpose of Counseling entries for Performance/Professional counseling.